 We have given a detailed account of CL for reasoning about structured data, and have compared CL_0 -reasoning with BL-reasoning.
-We have analysed several examples of structured data: sequences and trees where CL_0 -reasoning is stronger than BL-reasoning, multisets and heaps where CL_0 - and BL-reasoning is the same, and terms where only CL-reasoning is feasible.
-We believe these examples show that reasoning about contexts is important for reasoning about structured data.
+We have analysed several examples of structured data: sequences and trees where CL_0 -reasoning is stronger than

+BL-reasoning, multisets and heaps where CL0- and BL-reasoning is the same, and terms where only CL-reasoning is feasible.
+We believe our examples show that CL is a natural logic for reasoning about structured data.
 We have chosen to present the simplest version of CL necessary in order to present our local Hoare reasoning.
-There are of course several natural extensions such as context composition [16], multi-holed contexts, and binding contexts, which we will study as the application demands.
+Of course, there are several natural extensions of CL, such as context composition [21], multi-holed contexts, and binding contexts, which we will study as the application demands.

 We have presented a framework for local Hoare reasoning about data update using CL, which we have applied to tree update, heap update and term rewriting.
-This work is a straightforward adaptation of the local reasoning agenda first established by O'Hearn, Reynolds and Yang in [10], giving us confidence that our CL-reasoning is the right approach.
-For tree update, it is possible to describe the small axioms and frame rule using BL for trees (static AL).
+This work is a straightforward adaptation of the local reasoning agenda first established by O'Hearn, Reynolds and Yang in [15], giving us confidence that our CL-reasoning is the right approach.
+For tree update, it is possible to describe the small axioms and some frame rules using BL for trees (static AL).
 It is however not possible to define the weakest preconditions.
 In this paper, we illustrate this by example.
-We show that the weakest precondition for tree dispose cannot be expressed using BL-reasoning, since even simple postconditions require a case-by-case analysis which result in a very different structure for each case.
-In [2], we prove the formal inexpressivity result.
+We show that the weakest precondition for tree dispose cannot be expressed using BL-reasoning, since even simple postconditions require a case-by-case analysis requiring a very different structure for each case.
+In [5], we prove the formal inexpressivity result.
+Reasoning about contexts is therefore essential for local Hoare reasoning about tree update.

 Our original motivation for reasoning about tree update was to reason about XML update.
 In this paper, we focus on a simple imperative language for manipulating a simple tree model, which is expressive enough to illustrate the subtleties of reasoning about tree update.
-In [6], Gardner and Zarfaty study local Hoare reasoning for a more substantial tree-update language which combines update commands with queries.
-They describe local Hoare reasoning for these more complex commands, but only at the expense of loosing the small axioms.
+In [9], Gardner and Zarfaty study local Hoare reasoning for a more substantial tree-update language which combines update commands with queries.
+They describe local Hoare reasoning for these more complex commands, but only at the expense of losing the small axioms.
 Small-axiom reasoning should still be possible, since these complex commands have well-defined footprints.
 It may be possible to regain the small-axiom approach, by using more complex contexts involving a mixture of multi-holed contexts and wiring.
-Indeed, Sassone et al. have highlighted Milner's bigraphs [8] as a good model for XML precisely because of the additional context structure.
-They study BiLog [5], a logic for static bigraphs influenced in part by CL, but do not extend their reasoning to tree update.
+Indeed, Sassone et al. have highlighted Milner's bigraphs [12] as a good model for XML precisely because of the additional context structure.
+They study BiLog [8], a logic for static bigraphs influenced in part by CL, but do not extend their reasoning to tree update.